smartyhall/meshbbs/docs/MIGRATION_COMPACT_UI.md

 ## Overview

 Starting with version 1.0.36, MeshBBS emphasizes the compact, letter/number-driven interface as the primary user experience.
-Legacy long-word commands (`READ`, `POST`, `TOPICS`, `LIST`) remain functional for backward compatibility but are no longer advertised in the primary help system.
+As of the current release, the legacy long-word commands (`READ`, `POST`, `TOPICS`, `LIST`) have been fully removed in favor of the compact shortcuts.

 ## What Changed